Baltic Eagle offshore wind farm

 Installation work on the power substation was completed in February 2023.

-The operations and maintenance building will be located in the port of Sassnitz, with whom the company has signed a lease agreement.
+The operations and maintenance building is located in the port of Sassnitz, with whom the company has signed a lease agreement.

-This development of this project will create high-quality jobs along the entire value chain of the offshore wind sector, which has significant potential for growth, while helping to reindustrialise and modernise shipyards all over the continent.
+This development of this project has enabled the creation of high-quality jobs along the entire value chain of the offshore wind sector, which has significant potential for growth, while helping to reindustrialise and modernise shipyards all over the continent.

-The company was awarded this project in April 2018 in a second offshore tender launched by the Federal Networks Agency (Bundesnetzagentur), and it has now finalised the geotechnical and geophysical survey —worth more than 10 million euros—, essential to the construction and commissioning of this renewable plant.
+The company was awarded this project in April 2018 in a second offshore tender launched by the Federal Networks Agency (Bundesnetzagentur).

 A megaproject in the Baltic Sea